maxhoffmann/old-maximilianhoffmann.com/article/building-principles/_building-principles.md

 ### 2. Progressive Enhancement
 As content is the most important part of your website, it should be accessible from anywhere.
 Start with the content and don’t force details.

-Animations are great if they run smoothly.
-CSS transitions and animations are hardware accelerated and have a good performance even on mobile devices whereas Javascript animations are rendered by the CPU, which looks choppy in most cases.
-Don’t let your clients expect to see animations in browsers without CSS transitions/animations support.
+Animations are great if they run smoothly. <abbr>CSS</abbr> transitions and animations are hardware accelerated and have a good performance even on mobile devices whereas Javascript animations are rendered by the <abbr>CPU</abbr>, which looks choppy in most cases.
+Don’t let your clients expect to see animations in browsers without <abbr>CSS</abbr> transitions/animations support.

 ### 3. Functional Beauty
 To emphasize your content by design, make it beautiful, but unobtrusive.
 Design to convey a point.